Everything you need to know about actor headshots, all in one place.

 Natural makeup is best because casting directors want to know what you look like in real life – when you're overly made-up, they find it hard to imagine what you could look like dressed as the character they're casting for.

-A headshot makeup artist typically charges between $100 and $300 and will stay throughout the shoot to ensure your hair is in place, you're not looking shiny, and everything is on-point with your clothes.
-You can learn about our makeup artists here.
+A headshot makeup artist typically charges between $150 and $400 and will stay throughout the shoot to ensure your hair is in place, you're not looking shiny, and everything is on-point with your clothes.

 Natural makeup is best because casting directors want to know what you look like in real life – when you're overly made-up, they find it hard to imagine what you could look like dressed as the character they're casting for.

-A headshot makeup artist typically charges between $100 and $300 and will stay throughout the shoot to ensure your hair is in place, you're not looking shiny, and everything is on-point with your clothes.
-You can learn about our makeup artists here.
+A headshot makeup artist typically charges between $150 and $400 and will stay throughout the shoot to ensure your hair is in place, you're not looking shiny, and everything is on-point with your clothes.

 - How to Hire a Makeup Artist: Most headshot photographers already work with someone they recommend.
 It's best to avoid going to a makeup counter in a store or hiring your own makeup artist because makeup for headshots is significantly different than makeup for real life or for glamour photoshoots.

 - You MUST Look Like Yourself: Don't change your hairstyle significantly or do your makeup in a way you can't replicate every time you go to an audition.
-If you submit a headshot of you looking a certain way, the casting director picks it because they want you to show up looking EXACTLY like that, so if you hire someone to do your hair or makeup in away you won't be able to replicate easily, your headshot won't do you much good.
+If you submit a headshot of you looking a certain way, the casting director picks it because they want you to show up looking EXACTLY like that.

-- Glasses: We highly recommend wearing glasses in your headshots if that's how you look day to day.
-However if you also wear contacts, your should do some shots without your glasses.
+- Glasses: I highly recommend wearing glasses in your headshots if that's how you look day to day.
+However if you also wear contacts, your should do some shots with AND without your glasses.
 Remember – if you submit a headshot with glasses on, the casting director will expect you to show up with them on.
-And if you submit a shot without glasses, you should show up WITHOUT them on.
+And if you submit a shot without glasses, you should show up without them.

 - Shaving: Same goes with shaving.
 It can make sense to do some shots shaven and some with scruff, but if it takes you three weeks to grow a beard and you submit a shot with a beard for an audition coming up in 3 days, you better have that beard when you show up or your chance of getting the role drops significantly.